firesidefiction/firesidefiction.github.io/_drafts/FQ-2018-Q4-OCT/2018-10-09-light-and-death-on-the-indian-battle-station.md

 "Does it matter so much if you take her now, or seven decades from now?"
 I took a deep breath, held it while I counted seventy seconds.
 Then I said, "Lord Yama, I ask seventy decades for my sister."

-As soon as I said it, I thought, _Ooops_.
+As soon as I said it, I thought, _Oops_.
 I’d meant seventy years, of course, not decades.
 But what was said was said.
 I couldn’t change that, it would break the rules.
 I held my breath.

 Lord Yama laughed.
 "For someone who claims no philosophy, you do well," he said with amusement.
 "Do you seek seventy decades for your mother, too?"